Frequently asked questions

 Our graduates find work very quickly when they finish their degrees as they are already working in their internship placements two to three days a week before graduating.
 We provide a lot of hands-on professional experience during the degree, which makes finding work easier than purely academic degrees.

-Graduates of our program are eligible and qualified for certification with the Canadian Counselling and Psychotherapy Association (CCPA) or registration with the BC Association of Clinical Counsellors (BCACC).
+Graduates of our program are eligible and qualified for certification with the Canadian Counselling and Psychotherapy Association (CCPA).
+For registration with the BC Association of Clinical Counsellors (BCACC), you may have to take some additional courses outside of the Counselling Psychology MA program; please see their website for an up-to-date list of their requirements.